 As soon as the theme park opens, get hustle over to experience these attractions immediately:

-- Disney's Animal Kingdom: Expedition Everest.
+- Disney's Animal Kingdom: If you have a FastPass+ reservation for Avatar Flight of Passage, go to Expedition Everest as soon as the park opens.
 If you aren't into roller coasters, go to the Africa area and ride Kilimanjaro Safari and see the first Festival of the Lion King of the day.

 - Disney's Hollywood Studios: Toy Story Midway Mania, if you don't have FastPass+ or want to experience this more than once.
 Thrill seekers should head right over to Rock ' n Roller Coaster & Tower of Terror.
 If you have a child age 12 or younger who wants to participate in the Jedi Training Academy, you'll need to go within the first hour of day to the stand near the entrance of Indiana Jones Epic Stunt Spectacular to reserve their spot; the child must be present to register.